Send a Letter to Your Senators and Representative to

 Please Protect the Endangered Species Act

-I write to urge you to oppose all legislative and administrative efforts that undermine the Endangered Species Act, including proposals to block federal protections for gray wolves and other imperiled species.
-The Yellowstone grizzly bear faces enormous threats from excessive killing and an unraveling ecosystem and still needs federal endangered species protection.
+I write to urge you to oppose the administration’s efforts to undermine the Endangered Species Act.
+The Yellowstone grizzly bear faces enormous threats from excessive killing and an unraveling ecosystem and still needs endangered species protection.

 I urge you to uphold our nation's commitment to protecting our natural heritage by opposing all efforts to weaken the Endangered Species Act.